Tour of St. Georg with the Hamburg Greeters

 A few steps from the main station we reach Hansaplatz with the Hansa fountain from 1878, decorated on top by the Hansa, an allegory of the strength and power of the Hanseatic League.
 After the destruction of some surrounding apartment buildings in WW2, the square was populated by drug dealers, the drinking scene and prostitutes.
 Since then, the square has been thoroughly redeveloped and is now home to numerous cafes and restaurants.
-Along the Steindamm, one of the oldest and most lively streets in the district, we come across the variété theater ‘Hansa-Theater’, the Savoy cinema with its red plush armchairs and, opposite, the ‘Politt-Büro’ (cabaret).
+Along the Steindamm, one of the oldest and most lively streets in the district, we come across the variété theater ‘Hansa-Theater’, the Savoy cinema (it shows original versions) with its red plush armchairs and, opposite, the former ‘Politt-Büro’, a cabaret that is now called ‘Zentralkomitee’.
 All this in the midst of a colorful hustle and bustle and predominantly oriental stores for the predominantly Turkish population living here.
 In the ‘Lindenbasar’ you dive into a completely different world with a great presentation and a huge spice and nut selection.
 And if you like it sweet, you should definitely try the bakhlava at Oriental Sweets very close by.
 The second important street in St. George is the 730-meter-long Lange Reihe with a collection of restaurants, bars, cafes, boutiques and small stores.
 Between the oldest half-timbered house in the city, the birthplace of Hans Albers and the home of the poet Hans Leip, you can find here In the warm season, numerous tables and chairs in front of the pubs on the sidewalks.
 Recommended here is the old coffee house ‘Café Gnosa, since 1939, with delicious cakes from the in-house pastry shop and meeting place of the gay scene and numerous tourists.
 For shopping, there is the ‘Koppel 66’, a former machine factory that has been converted into an artisan house.
 Here, in addition to a café, there are open studios of 18 artists and craftsmen in 12 studios on 3 floors.

 All about "Greets"